-Debjani is offering telephone and video session
+Debjani is offering telephone and video sessions.

 I promote clients’ wellbeing and resilience, and help them recognise and fulfil their potential.
 After years of mentoring in the voluntary sector, and psycho-education in the NHS, I became a Counsellor and Creative Arts Therapist.
 I am keen to help with identity issues, whether relating to migration, body image, gender, race or culture.
 I also see the fostering of strong and healthy relationships to be essential, at work and in personal life.